All the things I hate about Python

 In Python a good amount of errors are discovered at runtime, which is another problematic issue.
-The fact that I cannot, in the absence of perfect test coverage, verify the syntactical correctness of someone’s code is a big red flag.
+The fact that I cannot, in the absence of perfect test coverage, verify the type correctness of someone’s code through visual inspection is a big red flag.
 This is one of the reasons why compilers were invented: a strongly-typed programming language will perform all the type checks necessary to root out things that should just never happen at runtime.
 Type-checking compilers offer an extra level of security and defense to the reliability of your code, and reduces the risk of software errors at deploy-time.
 Twitter’s migration from Ruby to Scala is one of the most renowned examples that highlight the value and importance of this.
-As they share from their experience, the absence of type safety in Python (much like Ruby) should be a concern for anyone writing serious code.
+As they share from their experience, the absence of type safety in Python (much like Ruby) should be a concern for anyone writing serious systems code.
 To improve static type checking in Python, developers made libraries like

 toasted-marshmallow, but they are often not used in most projects because they do not belong to the standard toolchain or because it often requires some significant effort to invest time updating legacy code with boilerplate annotations if type safety gets treated as an afterthought.

 Modern software is multithreaded and multicore, and so just about every modern programming language offers concurrency primitives.
 Python ships with a